Hafez al-Assad: Seizing power

 The Arab defeat in the Six-Day War, in which Israel captured the Golan Heights from Syria, provoked a furious quarrel among Syria's leadership.
 The civilian leadership blamed military incompetence, and the military responded by criticizing the civilian leadership (led by Jadid).
 Several high-ranking party members demanded Assad's resignation, and an attempt was made to vote him out of the Regional Command, the party's highest decision-making body.
 The motion was defeated by one vote, with Abd al-Karim al-Jundi (who the anti-Assad members hoped would succeed Assad as defense minister) voting, as Patrick Seale put it, "in a comradely gesture" to retain him.
-Assad's failure as defense minister in the war was linked to his still-insufficient qualifications - after all, he got the job rather because he was considered a reliable ally of Jadid: in addition, the horrific weakness of the Syrian army left no chance of victory.
-During the end of the war, the party leadership freed Aflaqites Umran, Amin al-Hafiz and Mansur al-Atrash from prison.
-Shortly after his release, Assad was approached by dissident Syrian military officers to oust the government; he refused, believing that a coup at that time would have helped Israel, but not Syria.
+Assad's failure as defense minister in the war was linked to his insufficient qualifications - after all, he got the job because he was considered a reliable ally of Jadid.
+Additionally, the horrific weakness of the Syrian army left little chance of victory.
+At the end of the war, the party leadership freed Aflaqites Umran, Amin al-Hafiz and Mansur al-Atrash from prison.
+Shortly after his release, Assad was approached by dissident Syrian military officers wanting to oust the government.
+Assad refused, believing that a coup at that time would have helped Israel, but not Syria.